rust-vmm/vhost-device/crates/scmi/README.md

   Location of the vhost-user Unix domain sockets.

+.. option:: -d, --device=SPEC

+  SCMI device specification in the format `ID,PROPERTY=VALUE,...`.
+  Can be used multiple times for multiple exposed devices.
+  If no device is specified then no device will be provided to the guest OS but VirtIO SCMI will be still available there.

 You can set `RUST_LOG` environment variable to `debug` to get maximum messages on the standard error output.